-Moreover, higher education programmes in the fields of medicine, nursing, physiotherapy and laboratory medicine are also offered in the English language.
+Moreover, higher education programmes in the fields of medicine, nursing, physiotherapy and laboratory medicine are also offered with English as the language of instruction.

 Two teaching hospitals function at Collegium Medicum as the institutional base for education, scientific research and highly specialised diagnostic, medical and rehabilitation services:

 - the Antoni Jurasz University Hospital No. 1 in Bydgoszcz

 - the Jan Biziel University Hospital No. 2 in Bydgoszcz